euler-xyz/euler-vault-kit/docs/whitepaper.md

 #### Total Supply adjustments

 Since protocol deposits into synthetic vaults are not in circulation, they are excluded from the totalSupply calculation.
-After calling `allocate()`, target vaults are automatically excluded.
+After calling `allocate()`, target vaults are automatically excluded, as is the synth contract itself.
 Additional addresses whose balances should be ignored can be managed by the owner by calling `addIgnoredForTotalSupply(address account)` and `removeIgnoredForTotalSupply(address account)`.

 Since accrued interest is held by the vault, and therefore not directly in circulation, it is also excluded from the totalSupply calculation.
 If users accidentally transfer their synth tokens to an ignored contract they will also be considered out of circulation.
 For example, accidentally transferring synths to a synth vault would effectively burn them (as with transferring to any unprepared address), and remove them from totalSupply.